Azure-Samples/iotedge-gateway-on-kubernetes/README.md

 * [Voyager](https://appscode.com/products/voyager/) (v10.0.0), a HAProxy based ingress controller
 * [mkcert](https://mkcert.dev), a simple tool for creating development TLS certificates

-## Basic basic transparent gateway setup
+## Basic transparent gateway setup

 **Note: this setup is for testing only**